Shape

 If you run terragrunt run-all apply --terragrunt-source /source/infrastructure-modules, then the local path Terragrunt will compute for the module above will be /source/infrastructure-modules//networking/vpc.

-By default Terragrunt will not impose a limit on the number of modules it executes when it traverses the dependency graph, meaning that if it finds 5 modules it’ll run terraform 5 times in parallel once in each module.
-Sometimes this might create a problem if there are a lot of modules in the dependency graph like hitting a rate limit on some cloud provider.
+By default Terragrunt will not impose a limit on the number of units it executes when it traverses the dependency graph, meaning that if it finds 5 units it’ll run OpenTofu/Terraform 5 times in parallel once in each unit.
+Sometimes this might create a problem if there are a lot of units in the dependency graph like hitting a rate limit on some cloud provider.

-To limit the maximum number of module executions at any given time use the --terragrunt-parallelism [number] flag
+To limit the maximum number of unit executions at any given time use the --terragrunt-parallelism [number] flag

 terragrunt run-all apply --terragrunt-parallelism 4